CyberAnalystMH/Homelab_Overview/README.md

 - Purchase 3 small Workstations for a Kubernetes Cluster that must be deployed via Ansible with a fully written out playbook.
 - Purchase another Workstation, install NIC card on it to replace current router.
 - Purchase a Server Rack
-- 3D print a customized Name Plate for the server.
+- 3D print a customized Name Plate for the server. ✅
 - Buy several Fans to direct heat outside the closet (yes this is server is in a large closet at home)
-- Purchase 2 more Blade Servers with similar spec as a fully online backup for all services and data
+- Purchase 1 more Blade Server with similar spec as a fully online backup for all services and data. ✅
 - Use another Blade Server for future Cybersecurity projects.
-- Add all hardware as a Node to the main Proxmox Server
+- Add all hardware as a Node to the main Proxmox Server. ✅
 - Purchase a small display to display the status of all servers, which include uptime, CPU, GPU, downtime, TEMP and etc.
-- Purchase a GPU for local AI model
+- Purchase a GPU for local AI model.
-- Migrate all services to an SSD
+- Migrate all services to an SSD.
+- Purchase a VGA monitor. ✅
-- Implement RAID on the backup Server
+- Implement RAID on the backup Server.
-- Purchase HDDs and SSDs
+- Purchase HDDs and SSDs.
-- Document everything
+- Document everything.
-- Implement a large ISO repository
+- Implement a large ISO repository. ✅
-- Allow other users (family) to access certain services
+- Allow other users (family) to access certain services.